Overview & Career Outcomes

 The Master of Science in Communications with a Concentration in Digital Media prepares students to be effective in today’s changing media landscape through expertise in social media, digital storytelling, and data analytics.
-Using case studies and interactive projects, you will gain skills to drive strategy for media campaigns, craft compelling digital stories, create platforms to engage diverse audiences, and measure the impact of media campaigns.
+Using case studies and interactive projects, you will gain skills to drive strategy for media campaigns, craft compelling digital stories, create platforms to engage diverse audiences and measure the impact of media campaigns.

-Accelerate your success
+Accelerate your success with a digital media master's program

 Join Lasell’s vibrant community of working professionals and gain access to a wide range of resources to develop your expertise and expand your network.
 As a Lasell graduate student, you will: